Lorentz transformations

 boost matrices are symmetric if \(c=1\).
 Function boost(u)

-returns a \(4\times 4\) matrix giving the Lorentz transform of
+returns a \(4\times 4\) matrix giving the Lorentz transformation of

-an arbitrary three-velocity u
+an arbitrary three-velocity u.

 Boosts can be successively applied with regular matrix multiplication.
 However, composing two successive pure boosts does not in general return a pure boost matrix: the product is not symmetric in general.
 Also note that boost matrices do not commute.
-The resulting matrix product represents a Lorentz transform.
+The resulting matrix product represents a Lorentz transformation.

 boost and a spatial rotation.
 Thus \(L=OP\) where \(O\) is an